Certified Nursing Assistant Programs in Minnesota: A Guide to CNA Classes Near You

 Out-of-state CNAs seeking to transfer their registration to Minnesota can do so by following a straightforward process.
 Inactive Certified Nursing Assistants from other states can even take the certification exam in Minnesota without taking classes.

-To transfer your CNA certification to Minnesota, it is necessary to attach a copy of your Social Security Card, a copy of your nurse aide certificate, and all items listed in the Employment Verification section, and then submit an application to the Minnesota Department of Health Nursing Assistant Registry.
+To transfer your CNA certification to Minnesota, it is necessary to attach a copy of your Social Security Card, a copy of your nurse aide certificate, and all items listed in the Employment Verification section, and then apply to the Minnesota Department of Health Nursing Assistant Registry.

 Renewing Your CNA License in Minnesota